 The qualification is both deeper and broader than A-Level Maths.
 As well as building on algebra and calculus introduced in A-Level Maths, the A-Level Further Maths core content introduces complex numbers and matrices, fundamental maths ideas with wide applications in maths, engineering, physical sciences and computing.
 The non-core content will cover statistics and mechanics to a deeper level than studied at A-Level Maths.
 The additional work in Pure Maths makes it a good choice for students with strong mathematical skills who are planning to study mathematics, physics or engineering at university, and for some courses in Maths (or subjects based on Maths) at Oxford or Cambridge and some of the other Russell Group universities, it is a requirement.

-- Five GCSEs at grade 5 or above including English Language.
+- Five GCSEs at grade 4 or above.

 - Grade 8 or above in GCSE Maths.
 Grade 7 will be considered in exceptional circumstances.